jeedo9/Tasker/README.md

   Frontend -> React - Tailwindcss
   Backend -> Node - Express

-You can run apps by the following bash commands (you can use also an other package manager tool if you want) :
+You can run apps by the following bash command (you can also use an other package manager tool if you want) : pnpm dev (or npm run dev or yarn dev or bun dev)
-  Frontend -> cd client && pnpm i && pnpm dev
-  Backend -> cd server && pnpm i && pnpm dev